 One key question that Matt asks in his book is, ‘How Bad Do You Want It?
 In other words, how bad do you really want to reach your racing goal?

 I’ve seen many athletes with great talent who don’t want their goal bad enough.
-For example, they don’t practice on a consistent basis, find excuses for not working out, or don’t want to run hard enough to through the pain during their race.
+For example, they don’t practice on a consistent basis, find excuses for not working out, or don’t learn how to run through the normal pain of a tough race.

-On the other hand, I’ve seen many runners with limited talent beat better runners in races even though they are nowhere near as talented.
-Their mental toughness is off the charts even though they don’t have the same physical tools of their talented counterparts.
+On the other hand, I’ve seen many runners with limited talent beat better runners in races even though they were nowhere near as talented.
+Their mental toughness is off the charts even though they lack the same physical tools of their talented counterparts.